 By contrast, there are firms that offer limited services in exchange for an up-front flat fee, or offer a menu of pay-as-you-go or a la’ carte options.
 Other real estate firms may offer a sliding scale ranging from limited to full service.
 In these cases, the compensation of the Realtor is based on the reduced services provided, with the seller bearing full responsibility for all of the other steps and procedures (which are normally conducted by a full service real estate firm) in the selling process.

 Variety Of Choices

 The variety of brokerage business models in today’s real estate industry – full service, limited service, fee for service or other — affords consumers with a greater range of options than ever before.
-No matter which option they choose, homeowners should understand exactly what services will, or will not, be provided by their choice of Realtor/brokerage firm before signing a Listing Agreement or otherwise engaging the services of a Realtor and agreeing to compensation.
+No matter which option they choose, homeowners should understand exactly what services will, or will not, be provided by their choice when they hire a house valuation service in Brisbane or a Realtor/brokerage firm before signing a Listing Agreement or otherwise engaging the services of a Realtor and agreeing to compensation.